Faridmia/easy-frequently-bought-together-for-woocommerce/readme.txt

 **Easy Frequently Bought Together for WooCommerce** is a WooCommerce plugin that allows customers to purchase related products together with discounts, boosting sales and enhancing user experience.

+Boost your store’s sales and enhance the shopping experience with **Frequently Bought Together**.
+This powerful feature allows customers to purchase related or complementary products in just one click, making it easier for them to discover items that go perfectly together.

+By showcasing relevant product bundles directly on the product page, you not only help shoppers find what they need faster but also encourage them to buy more.
+This results in **higher average order value, increased sales, and greater profitability** for your business — all while improving customer satisfaction.

+***Creating a Frequently Bought Together Bundle**
+Go to Dashboard → Bought Together and create a new bundle with the products you want.
+For each bundle item and the main product, you can also set a discount.

+**Assigning a Bundle to a Product**
+Now we need to assign this “Frequently bought” bundle to a specific product that will display the “Frequently bought together” section on its page, so navigate to Dashboard -> Products, edit the appropriate product and in the product data settings define any “Frequently bought” bundle in the “Frequently Bought Together” tab.

 == Installation ==
 1. Go to your WordPress dashboard.